-LEARNING SUPPORT - Response to Intervention (RTI) Program
+LEARNING SUPPORT - Response To Intervention (RTI) Program

 The Learning Support Center began operations in June 2011 with a team of professionals consisting of a psychologist and special educators, thanks to our benefactor, Mr. John Spence.
-Currently, the RTI program is supported by a grant from Ms. Cindy Flesher.

 The Response to Interventional program (RTI) has been one of the successes of this academic year, especially in the lower school (K to Grade 4).
-We employed 6 interventionists working with the teachers to identify gaps in learning and remediate the gaps immediately.
+We employed 9 interventionists working with the teachers to identify gaps in learning and remediate the gaps immediately.
 This resulted in an improvement in the assessment for learning on the part of teachers.
 The proof of success of the RTI program is that the number of academically weaker students has reduced across the classes.

-In the last academic year (2015-16), students with academic difficulties were divided into three tiers based on level of deficiency.
+In the last academic year (2016-17), students with academic difficulties were divided into three tiers based on level of deficiency.
 Tier I included children with slight difficulty who were supported by the classroom teachers in class.
 Tier II included children with significant difficulty who were supported by interventionists with push in and pull out support.
 Tier III included children with severe difficulty who were supported by special educators with pull out support.
 Approximately 35% of the students in the school receive special intervention in some form.
 The performance of the students is reviewed every month and the students availing the services may change depending on the need.
-There were 12 students who were in the pull out program.
-Based on progress we have seen, CH India will be continuing the RTI program in a modified format to implement inclusive education in 2016-17.
+There were 14 students who were in the pull-out program.
+Based on progress we have seen, CH India will be continuing the RTI program in a modified format to implement inclusive education in 2017-18.